KPSProjects/Data_Viz/README.md

 ## Business Value
 The techniques demonstrated in this project align with real-world responsibilities in data administration and reporting roles, including:
 - Maintaining data accuracy and consistency
-- Supporting operational reporting requirements
+- Supporting operational and management reporting requirements
 - Translating raw data into actionable insights
 - Producing repeatable and auditable data workflows